-I enjoy visiting my homeland Jamaica and eating the locally prepared foods, which are mostly unprocessed and very flavorful using simple organic ingredients that are locally grown.
+I enjoy visiting my homeland Jamaica and eating locally prepared foods.
+Most locally prepared foods are mostly unprocessed and organic.

 What is Jamaican Callaloo?

-Callaloo is an ancient green leafy vegetable also known as amaranth; it has been consumed thousands of years.
-In the United States it as commonly known as a weed.
+Callaloo has been consumed for thousands of years, it is an ancient green leafy vegetable also known as amaranth.
 It is similar to spinach but has a stronger flavor,

-Jamaican greens callaloo is often seen growing wild throughout the island as well as being cultivated from callaloo seeds by farmers.
+Farmers grow callaloo seeds in Jamaica and sell the plant in the local markets.
 I love to grow my own, so I normally allow a few of my callaloo plants to seed.
 I then allow the seeds to dry and store them for after winter.

 What Are The Health Benefits Of Jamaican Callaloo?

-But this notorious weed is a valuable source of iron, calcium, folate, potassium, magnesium, vitamin A, and Vitamin C. Callaloo may be purchased in the Caribbean, Asian and /or International supermarkets.
+But this notorious weed is a valuable source of iron, calcium, folate, potassium, magnesium, vitamin A, and Vitamin C. Purchase callaloo in the Caribbean, Asian, and /or International supermarkets.

 1 cup of cooked callaloo provides: